-No, Nikki’s warm ups are much more practical and suitable for many ages and stages of singers.
-Part of her mission is to help singers and teachers understand the purposes behind the vocal exercises they use, and sing them in a spirit of fun and exploration.
+The warm-ups Nikki includes are suitable for many ages and stages of singers.
+Part of her mission is to help singers & teachers understand the reasons for the vocal exercises they use, and sing them in a spirit of fun and exploration.
 While the exercises may be familiar to more experienced teachers, I was thrilled to hear the guest artist/teachers’ explanations for WHY you are using them and HOW to do them.

 Here’s an example for developing voices of any age or stage: a passage from the end of Linda Ronstadt’s recording of Ray Orbison’s “Blue Bayou.”

-Plus you get to introduce people to Ronstadt and Orbison if they look at you with a blank stare….
+Plus you get to introduce young people to Ronstadt and Orbison if they look at you with a blank stare….